 Thanksgiving desserts are indulgent and decadent.
 Top off Thanksgiving dinner off perfectly with a sweet dessert.

-- pumpkin pie spiced with ginger, cinnamon, clove, and nutmeg, and topped with whipped cream.
+- No Thanksgiving gathering is complete until everyone has eaten a slice of pumpkin pie spiced with ginger, cinnamon, clove, and nutmeg, and topped with whipped cream.

 - Pecan pie gets its richness from corn syrup, vanilla, butter, and fresh pecans.